matthewyackee/Group_1_Final_Project/README.md

 # Group_1_Final_Project
-Final Project for Group 1

-Analyzing and Comparing the Growth of New vs Old Generation Stocks
+# Analyzing and Comparing the Growth of New vs Old Generation Stocks

 Members:  Cole Geiger, Yuriy Komissarov, Matthew Yackee, Krishnendu Aneesh

-Objective:
+## Objective:
 To understand the dynamics of stock performance across different market cycles and technological eras by comparing historical and current market leaders across various sectors.

-Steps:
+## Steps:

 Data Collection:
 Retrieve historical stock data, financial statements, and market indicators for each company from financial databases through Spark.